Back

 Tokens (access and refresh tokens) are mostly used to secure SPAs.
 These tokens are used to persist users’ sessions in SPAs.
 These tokens might be open to CSRF and XSS attacks if not secured properly.
 We will look at the following in this article:

-• CSRF (Cross-Site Request Forgery): This web attack exploits a user’s authenticated session on a trusted website.
+• CSRF (Cross-Site Request Forgery): A web attack that exploits a user’s authenticated session on a trusted website.
 Imagine this: You’re logged into your bank app (trusted website), and a scammer tricks you into clicking a link to a malicious website.
 The malicious website then sends a money transfer request to your bank.
 Your bank server sees this as a legitimate request because it includes the login cookies.
 This is exactly a CSRF attack.

 In this article, we will learn how to protect our SPAs from CSRF and XSS attacks while persisting user details.
 Here is a demo of what we will be building in this article: